Winners and losers of immigration: Model estimation

-A large set of parameters are the result of our calculations.
+Some parameters are instead the results of our calculations.
 In particular, the vacancy cost $c$ which is proportional to the employee's value added, is set equal to the estimated total start-up costs (as a percentage of per capita income) \citep{djankov2002}, converted to a fraction of the value added as in \citet{boeri_burda}, using data from The World Bank (Appendix \ref{vacancycost}).
-The firing cost, which is proportional to the employee's value added, is computed according to the Italian regulations, using data on trials as provided by the Ministry of Justice, as described in detail in Appendix \ref{firingcost}.
-The values of the job exit rates $\delta_{h,N}$, $\delta_{h,I}$, $\delta_{l,N}$, and $\delta_{l,I}$ are estimated following \cite{SHIMER2012127}, as described in detail in Section \ref{JobCreationandJobDestruction}.
-The mass of different types of employees defined by their skill level and country of origin are taken from the Italian Labour Force Survey (\textit{Rilevazione Continua sulle Forze di Lavoro}) and refer to the number of natives and non-natives individuals in the workforce with high or low skill levels, in line with the definition reported in Section \ref{EmpiricalEvidence}.
-The mass of employers $\chi$ is also taken from the Italian Labour Force Survey (\textit{Rilevazione Continua sulle Forze di Lavoro}) and corresponds to the number of self-employed in the country.
-The government expenditure in public goods as percentage of GVA, $g$, is calculated using Eurostat data (Appendix \ref{app:calibratedParameters}).
-The unemployment benefits are calculated as the ratio of total government expenditure for unemployment benefits and the number of unemployed in the economy, converted as a percentage of the employees' value added, using data from Eurostat (Appendix \ref{app:calibratedParameters}).
-The tax subsidy $\tau$ is calculated using the marginal tax rate paid by employees who receive a salary which is 67\% of the average salary (Appendix \ref{taupar}), using data from the OECD statistics.
-The indirect tax rate $t_p$ is set by dividing the total revenues from indirect taxation by the GDP at current prices, as reported by the Italian Ministry of Economics and Finance and the Italian Institute of Statistics (ISTAT) (Appendix \ref{app:calibratedParameters}).
-The parameters $\eta$ and $\lambda$, which refer to the rate at which non-native employees enter and leave the country, respectively, are set using inflow and outflow rates, as reported by the OECD statistics, using the procedure described in Appendix \ref{app:ExitRateImmigrant}.\footnote{We use OECD statistics instead of data from the Italian Institute of Statistics as foreign employees in the OECD statistics are defined by country of birth and not by nationality.}
+The firing cost, which is proportional to the employee's value added, is computed according to the Italian regulations, using data on trials as provided by the Ministry of Justice (Appendix \ref{firingcost}).\footnote{As explained in details in Appendix \ref{firingcost}, two thirds of employer-initiated separations do not end up in court, while one third do, with additional costs, which can be potentially very large, depending on the length of the trial.
+We provide a calculation of the expected firing costs for firms, taking into account the probability to go to court, the average trial length and the related additional disburse.} The values of the job exit rates $\delta_{h,N}$, $\delta_{h,I}$, $\delta_{l,N}$, and $\delta_{l,I}$ are estimated following \cite{SHIMER2012127} (Appendix \ref{JobCreationandJobDestruction}).
+The mass of employers $\chi$ is taken from the Italian Labour Force Survey (\textit{Rilevazione Continua sulle Forze di Lavoro}) and corresponds to the number of self-employed in the country.
+The mass of different types of employees defined by their skill level and country of origin are taken from the Italian Labour Force Survey (\textit{Rilevazione Continua sulle Forze di Lavoro}) and refer to the number of natives and non-natives individuals in the workforce with high or low skill levels, in line with the definition reported in Appendix \ref{workerclassification}.
+The government expenditure in public goods as percentage of GVA, $g_{HS}$ and $g_{LS}$, is calculated using Eurostat data (Appendix \ref{govExp}).
+The unemployment benefits are calculated as the ratio of total government expenditure for unemployment benefits and the number of unemployed in the economy, converted as a percentage of the employees' value added, using data from Eurostat (Appendix \ref{unBenefits}).
+The indirect tax rate $t_p$ is set by dividing the total revenues from indirect taxation by the GDP at current prices, as reported by the Italian Ministry of Economics and Finance and the Italian Institute of Statistics (ISTAT) (Appendix \ref{indirectTax}).
+The parameters $\eta$ and $\lambda$, which refer to the rate at which non-native employees enter and leave the country, respectively, are set using inflow and outflow rates, as reported by the OECD statistics (Appendix \ref{app:ExitRateImmigrant}).\footnote{We use OECD statistics instead of data from the Italian Institute of Statistics as foreign employees in the OECD statistics are defined by country of birth and not by nationality.}